Redford Barracks: Based units

-Closure
+Future

-As part of the Future Force 2020 budgetary announcement in July 2011, RAF Kirknewton was to have been developed into a major Army base to host a Multi-Role Brigade Redford and Dreghorn Barracks would become surplus to requirements and were earmarked for disposal under this plan.
-However, in December 2011 it was reported that the planned move to Kirknewton was in doubt, and that Redford Barracks would be retained.
-By 2013 it was confirmed that the MRB plan had been dropped, and that only a part of Redford Barracks would be closed.
+As part of the Future Force 2020 budgetary announcement in July 2011, RAF Kirknewton was to have been developed into a major Army base to host a Multi-Role Brigade; Redford and Dreghorn Barracks would become surplus to requirements and were earmarked for disposal under this plan.
+However, in December 2011, it was reported that the planned move to Kirknewton was in doubt, and that Redford Barracks would be retained.
+By 2013, it was confirmed that the MRB plan had been dropped, and that Redford Barracks would be closed.
 In 2019, it was announced that the closure of the barracks had been deferred to 2025.
-This was once more extended to 2029.
+This was once more extended to 2030.

+In 2021, the City of Edinburgh Council revealed plans to create 800 new homes on the site, as part of their City Plan 2030.